TokenMix Research Lab · 2026-04-29

 | Cache TTL options expanded | 2025-09 | 1-hour cache (2x write) added alongside 5-min (1.25x write) |

 The deprecated tier matters for budgeting.
-According to Anthropic's deprecation policy, Sonnet 3.7 and Opus 3 are scheduled for retirement, which means workloads still pinned to those versions face forced migrations — and the migration target (Sonnet 4.x or Opus 4.x) costs the same or less, which is unusual for an SaaS API in this space.
+According to Anthropic's deprecation policy, Sonnet 3.7 and Opus 3 are scheduled for retirement.
+The migration target (Sonnet 4.x or Opus 4.x) costs the same or less, which is unusual for an SaaS API in this space.

 Opus, Sonnet, Haiku: Which Tier Should You Pick?

 Tier choice should follow the workload, not the brand.
-Here is the decision matrix we use internally at TokenMix.ai:
+Decision matrix:

 | Workload type | Recommended tier | Why |